Kitchen Remodeling Tacoma

 Will you handle the permit process for me?

-• Determine which permits are required based on your project scope.
+• Determine which permits are required

-• Prepare permit applications with detailed drawings and specifications.
+• Prepare drawings and application materials

-• Pay permit fees (included in your project estimate).
+• Include fees in your project estimate

-• Schedule inspections at the correct stages (rough-in and final).
+• Schedule inspections at the right stages

-• Coordinate inspector access and address any corrections needed.
+• Coordinate access and respond to corrections

-• Obtain final certificate of completion.
+• Obtain final approval and closeout

 Can you work within my budget?